openedx/edx-documentation/en_us/shared/manage_live_course/bulk_email.rst

 Message Addressing
 *************************

-When you send an email message from the Instructor Dashboard, you choose its recipients by selecting one of these predefined groups.
+When you send an email message from the instructor dashboard, you choose its recipients by selecting one of these predefined groups.

 * **Myself**, to test out a message before sending it to a larger group.